Avaiga/taipy-getting-started/steps/explain_md/step_1_visual_elements.md

 # Data

-The data that will be used in the next codes will be retrieved by this little code.
+The data that will be used in the next codes will be retrieved by this way.

 ```python
 import pandas as pd